wildfly-extras/wildfly-jar-maven-plugin/README.md

-## WildFly bootable jar maven plugin
+## WildFly bootable JAR Maven plugin

-This project defines a maven plugin to build bootable jars for WildFly (starting version 20.0.0.Final).
+This project defines a Maven plugin to build WildFly bootable JAR (starting version 20.0.0.Final).
-A WildFly bootable jar contains both the server and your packaged application (a jar, a ear or a war).
+A WildFly bootable JAR contains both the server and your packaged application (a JAR, an EAR or a WAR).
-Once the application has been built and packaged as a bootable jar, you can start the application using the following command:
+Once the application has been built and packaged as a bootable JAR, you can start the application using the following command:

 ```
 java -jar target/myapp-bootable.jar